Constraining uber gravity with recent observations and studying the $H_0$ problem: Conclusions and Outlooks

 \section{Conclusions and Outlooks}

 This paper presents an exhaustive revision of the über gravity for the ü$\Lambda$CDM and üCDM models, obtaining stringent constrictions with different cosmological data samples, in particular the recent Pantheon$+$ sample.
-We statistically compare both models with $\Lambda$CDM by using AICc and BIC criteria.
-We find that \"u$\Lambda$CDM shows a modest evidence against and \"uCDM a strongest evidence against for the joint analysis.
-However, uber gravity and $\Lambda$CDM are equally preferred for most of the single samples (being SNIa sample the exception).
+First, we focus on our results obtained assuming a prior on $h$ provided by SHOES because these are consistent with those we obtain using a prior from Planck (see Table \ref{tab:bestfits}).
+We statistically compare both models with $\Lambda$CDM by using AICc and BIC.
+We find that the uber cosmologies and $\Lambda$CDM are equally preferred for CC, HIIG, and BAO.
+When CMB data are used, \"u$\Lambda$CDM does not present evidence against but \"uCDM presents a strong evidence against.
+However, for both \"uber cosmologies, \"u$\Lambda$CDM and \"uCDM, the joint analysis shows the strongest evidence against them.

 First, the ü$\Lambda$CDM contains one extra free parameter in comparison with the standard paradigm, maintaining the same open questions related to the understanding of the cosmological constant.
-Our results for the joint analysis point out that $\Omega_{0\Lambda}\simeq0.685$, consistent with the standard cosmological model, but with a subdominant value for the über parameter $z_{\oplus}\simeq0.028$.
+Our results for the joint analysis point out that $\Omega_{0\Lambda}\simeq0.689$, consistent with the standard cosmological model, but with a subdominant value for the über parameter $z_{\oplus}\simeq0.046$.
 It is important to remind that the über parameter $z_{\oplus}$ is the point where the über gravity starts to dominate over the standard GR, thus, the presence of the $\Lambda$CDM delays the apparition of the über gravity as observed in Figs. \ref{fig:Hz_and_qz} for the $H(z)$, $q(z)$ and $j(z)$ parameters.
 The transition redshift is also in consistency with the standard cosmological model (see Table \ref{tab:bestfits}).
 Regarding $\mathbb{H}0(z)$ diagnostic, Fig. \ref{fig:H0Diagnostic} reveals that, according to the joint analysis, the $H_0$ value is more consistent with the supernova data than with the Planck ones at $z=0$, unable to reduce the tension under this scenario.
-This could be the result of $\Lambda$CDM being behind the dynamics while über gravity start its domination at $z_{\oplus}\simeq0.028$.
+This could be the result of $\Lambda$CDM being behind the dynamics while über gravity start its domination at $z_{\oplus}\simeq0.046$.
 Additionally to this, the new sample of Pantheon+ could generate a tendency to a value greater than the one predicted by Planck.